How to open a bank account in Spain as a British citizen? Full guide for 2024

 Revolut

 Both personal and business customers in the UK can open Revolut accounts which can hold and handle 25+ currencies including GBP and EUR.
-Get a free account or upgrade to a paid tier for more features and higher transaction limits.
+Personal customers can get a Standard account which has no monthly fee, or upgrade to a higher tier for more features and higher transaction limits.
 Personal plans run to £45/month for the top tier of account.

 Revolut accounts have a lot of helpful features aside from multi-currency functionality.
-You’ll be able to earn interest on savings, open <18 accounts for your kids, and even more if you upgrade to a paid plan.
+You’ll be able to earn interest on savings, open <18 accounts for your kids, and even more if you upgrade to a top tier plan.

-Account types: Standard account plans are free or you can upgrade to a paid plan for up to £45/month.
+Account types: Standard account plans have no monthly fee or you can upgrade to a higher tier plan for up to £45/month.

-Eligibility: Available to customers with addresses in the UK, the EEA, Australia, Singapore, Switzerland, Japan, and the US.
+Eligibility: Available to customers with addresses in countries and regions including the UK, the EEA, Australia, Singapore, Switzerland, Japan, and the US.

 How to open an account with Revolut